Some terms in the Divorce Act changed on March 1, 2021

 - The terms contact and parenting time replaced "access."

 If you're representing yourself (going to court without a lawyer), you might want to read some court decisions about other cases like yours.
-They might:
+(This is called case law.)

-give you some ideas about what to say to the judge, and
+give you some ideas about what to say to the judge to support your position,

-give you some ideas about what the other person (the law calls them the other party) might say to try to support their own position.
+give you some ideas about what the other person (the law calls them the other party) might say to try to support their own position, and

 When you're in court, you can talk about the cases that support your position.